cnbo/my-leetcode/count-and-say.md

 ## count-and-say

-The count-and-say sequenceis the sequence of integers with the first five terms as following
+The count-and-say sequenceis the sequence of integers with the first five terms as following:

+1